Linda0840/recipe-EDA/README.md

 We begin our data cleaning by merging the two dataframes: `raw_recipes` and `raw_iteractions`together.
 We perform a left merge on both dataframe's `recipe_id` (formatted as `id` in `raw_recipe`) so that the resulting `merged` dataframe will have all recipes from the `raw_recipes` dataframe with information from the `raw_interactions`.
 A more in-depth guide about merging can be found under [this Stack Overflow post](https://stackoverflow.com/questions/53645882/pandas-merging-101).

 Then we replace all illegal ratings (e.g. 0) with `Nan`.
 This step is to prevent numerical missing data from affecting certain aggregation methods, such as when looking for average rating using `.mean()`.
 Since aggregation methods ignores `NaN` as default, we can safely proceed to the next step.

+Next, since we are interested in finding trends for the average ratings amongst our recipes, we would like to also have a column with  `average_rating` data.
+We perform a left merge again, resulting in a dataframe called `recipes` with additional column that contains information about `rating`.